WVNCC Academic Advising Mission Statement

 WVNCC believes no two students are exactly the same.
 We take a holistic approach to advising students by considering each student's circumstances, goals, attributes, abilities and interests.
 Advisors work with students to foster self-awareness, articulate goals, and develop feasible paths to achievement.

-STUDENTS: You can quickly locate your advisor by clicking on the "Advisor Information" tab across the top of your student portal.
+STUDENTS: You can quickly locate your advisor on the landing page of your student portal.

 Good reasons to schedule an appointment with your advisor: